What is a supermom anyway?

 I think being a supermom may never be checked off of my bucket list.

-So, this morning, I have decided to just be Tanner, Jake, and Madi’s mom.
+So, this morning, I have decided to just be Tanner, Jake and Madi’s mom.
 I am going to focus on the abilities that the Lord gave me as a mom.
 I love my kids.
-I enjoy sitting and talking with them.
+I enjoy siting and talking with them.
 I love to journal back and forth.
-We read the Bible together in the mornings and enjoy watching movies together with popcorn and blankets.
+They grew up with us reading the Bible together in the mornings and I always enjoy watching movies together with popcorn and blankets.
 I imagine what the Lord has called them to be and strive to help them see those things in themselves.
 I am their biggest fan.
 No matter what they are participating in, I want them to look in the crowd and see me.
 I am conscientious of making memories and desire that my family would look back on the years that our heads hit the pillow under the same roof and remember that we laughed a lot, we accomplished some good and we loved each other.